Oatmeal Gets A Makeover

 I recently learned from this informative post that oats do not contain a lot of phytase (used to help break down phytate).
-So with this baked oatmeal recipe I’ve added a small amount of whole wheat flour, or buckwheat flour for a gluten-free option, to increase the phytase.
+So with this baked oatmeal recipe, I’ve added a small amount of whole wheat flour, or buckwheat flour for a gluten-free option, to increase the phytase.

 A Few Tips For This Recipe

-Plain greek yogurt can be used in place of the regular yogurt, just decrease the yogurt to 1/4 cup and increase the water to 1/2 cup.
+Plain Greek yogurt can be used in place of the regular yogurt, just decrease the yogurt to 1/4 cup and increase the water to 1/2 cup.

 For a gluten-free recipe, use gluten-free oats and buckwheat flour.
-You could also try omiting the whole wheat flour.
+You could also try omitting the whole wheat flour.
 The recipe should still turn out great, though the phytate won’t break down as much.